top of page

 Teacher Reflection

 My older students who usually were reserved in class came out of their shells during this unit.
 Being able to add in moves from video games and pursue a wide range of topics helped their personal expression.
-My Grade 7’s, on the other hand, struggled when they were asked to work with students who were not their best friends.
-Next time I teach this unit I would spend more time working on social management and strategies to have them succeed.

 The basketball dribbling lessons were a lot of fun.
-All students were engaged, seeing how aesthetic movement could be created from a physical sport, and it wasn’t just dance, was really beneficial for promoting personal expression.
+All students were engaged, seeing how aesthetic movement could be created from a physical sport, and it wasn’t just dance, which was really beneficial for promoting personal expression.

 The idea to have students create every class came from attending dance workshops at EARCOS 2019 Teachers Conference and was vital to the implementation of this unit.
 Students went into the summative understanding the expectations of planning and creating, and it allowed the students to lead the teaching more as the unit progressed.
 I am not a dance expert or an amazing gymnast, so seeing students increasingly volunteer to share ideas was a rewarding experience.